frosttechequities/migratio-program-service/everything you need to know/project_documentation.md

 1. **Fixed Blank Pages**: The blank pages issue has been resolved by fixing the layout structure and authentication flow.
 2. **Fixed Duplicate UI Elements**: The duplicate headers and footers issue has been fixed by restructuring the layout components.
 3. **Improved Authentication**: The authentication flow with Supabase has been enhanced with better token management and error handling.
+4. **Implemented Ollama Integration**: Successfully integrated Ollama for local LLM capabilities, replacing the dependency on external API services like OpenRouter.
+5. **Enhanced Vector Search Service**: Updated the vector search service with improved error handling and fallback mechanisms for AI responses.

 ### Current Focus
 1. **User Experience Improvements**: Enhancing the user interface and experience.